grafana/loki/docs/sources/send-data/fluentbit/fluent-bit-loki-tutorial.md

 ```

 In this configuration:
-- `Name`: The name of the output plugin.
+- `name`: The name of the output plugin.
 In this case, we are using the `loki` output plugin.
-- `Match`: The tag to match.
+- `match`: The tag to match.
 In this case, we are matching all logs with the tag `service.**`.
-- `Host`: The hostname of the Loki service.
+- `host`: The hostname of the Loki service.
 In this case, we are using the hostname `loki`.
-- `Port`: The port of the Loki service.
+- `port`: The port of the Loki service.
 In this case, we are using port `3100`.
-- `Labels`: Additional labels to add to the logs.
+- `labels`: Additional labels to add to the logs.
 In this case, we are adding the label `agent=fluent-bit`.
-- `Label_map_path`: The path to the label map file.
+- `label_map_path`: The path to the label map file.
 In this case, we are using the file `logmap.json`.

 For more information on the `loki` output plugin, see the [Fluent Bit Loki documentation](https://docs.fluentbit.io/manual/pipeline/outputs/loki).